teezyyoxo/kubem8/README.md

 🧼 Clean, readable output formatting with colors and aligned columns—no extra dependencies like jq required.

-🚫 Does not require jq or any third-party tools • Works with Bash and kubectl
+🚫 Does not require jq or any third-party tools (except kubectl).

 ---
 ## 📦 Installation
 Copy both scripts to a directory in your `$PATH` (e.g., `/usr/local/bin/`):